tthsqe12/SingularInterpreter/challenges.md

 Both of these functions suffer from an error on `lsum(list(5, bigint(6)))` because the variable `s` is bound to the type of the first element of `L`.
-If someone wanted an "improved" version that totals arbitrary types and handles the empty list, they would have to write this nonsense.
+If someone wanted an "improved" version that totals arbitrary types and handles the empty list, they would have to write:
 ```
 proc lsum(list L)
 {